dersiwi/8-Puzzle-Solving/README.md

  ```
  python3 8puzzle.py 1 724506831
  ```
- runs the solver with Goal_1 as the goal-configuration and the benchmark configuration.
+ runs the solver with Goal_1 as the goal-configuration and starting configuration used as the benchmark configuration.